Biking Superhighways: Guide to Cycling for Medium-Distance Travel

 Bike and cycle highway

 Biking arrived to Cities: Skylines in After Dark, the game’s first expansion.
 Suddenly, residents would hop onto a bike and ride the pavements and newly-added bike lanes.
-The pedestrian path got a bike-only counterpart, too – from which we can build huge networks fast, direct cycle highways.
+The pedestrian path got a bike-only counterpart, too - from which we can build huge networks of fast, direct cycle highways.

 Bikes add visual life to the city and a good cycle network can also drastically reduce car traffic.
 In a neighbourhood designed from the outset for low car use, it’s possible to see almost no one driving at all.
 And that’s true even without a local bus network!